Haight Words: Voices from the Street

 by Lori Pino

-In Haight Words, author Lori Pino presents an illustrated anthology based on the musings of homeless poets, songwriters, and philosophers from Haight Street (of historic Haight-Ashbury fame) in San Francisco.
+In Haight Words (pronounced like “hate”), author Lori Pino presents an illustrated anthology based on the musings of homeless poets, songwriters, and philosophers from Haight Street (of historic Haight-Ashbury fame) in San Francisco.
 What started as an evening out with her brother in the Haight led to a years-long endeavor of bringing light to the depth of humanity existing in the hearts and minds of the Haight’s street people living in a parallel universe of the invisible and voiceless.

 Haight Words invites you to explore your own biases and prejudices in an effort to find connectedness across the fine line that separates you from perceived otherness.
 Lori’s colorful illustrations serve as a visual commentary to the growing plight in so many of our communities.